Rightpoint/RZBluetooth/README.md

 ```

 ## Testing
 Core Bluetooth can be challenging to test.
 RZBluetooth comes with a library, `RZMockBluetooth`, that allows you to use mock Core Bluetooth objects to test your bluetooth and application code.
-Using the mock library you can fake the discovery and read callbacks to your code, and the objects will consistently manage their mocked state.
+Using the mock library you can fake the bluetooth device events programmatically, and the Core Bluetooth objects seen by your application will consistently manage their mocked state.
+All of your application code will use the same API provided by Core Bluetooth even though the objects are actually equivalent `RZBMock` objects.

 For example:
 ```obj-c